go-delve/delve/Documentation/cli/README.md

 ## clearall
 Deletes multiple breakpoints.

-	clearall [<linespec>]
+	clearall [<locspec>]

-If called with the linespec argument it will delete all the breakpoints matching the linespec.
-If linespec is omitted all breakpoints are deleted.
+If called with the locspec argument it will delete all the breakpoints matching the locspec.
+If locspec is omitted all breakpoints are deleted.

 ## condition